 Results of the test depend on your risk for TB.
 If you are in a high-risk group, a smaller bump is considered a sign of infection.
 People at low risk for having TB need to have a larger bump to be diagnosed with a TB infection.

 Three levels of risk have been defined:

-- High-risk group.
 This includes people who have HIV, those who have had close recent contact with a person who has active TB, and those who have symptoms or a chest X-ray that shows TB.
-Other people at high risk for tuberculosis include those who take medicines that contain corticosteroids for a long time or people taking biologics (used to treat rheumatoid arthritis and Crohn's disease).
+Other people at high risk for TB include those who take corticosteroid medicines for a long time and people who take biologics.
+(These are used to treat rheumatoid arthritis and Crohn's disease.)

-- Moderate-risk group.
-This includes people who have recently moved from or traveled in a country with a high rate of TB; those who use illegal drugs by injection (intravenous drug users); people who live in nursing homes; workers in hospitals, nursing homes, schools, and prisons; children younger than 4 years old; children (ages 4 to 18) who are exposed to high-risk adults; and homeless people.
-Others at moderate risk for having tuberculosis include people who are 10% or more below their ideal body weight and people who have kidney failure, diabetes, leukemia, cancer, or those who have had part of their stomach removed (gastrectomy).
+This includes people who have recently moved from or traveled in a country with a high rate of TB; those who use illegal drugs by injection (intravenous drug users); people who live in nursing homes; workers in hospitals, nursing homes, schools, and prisons; children younger than 4 years old; children ages 4 to 18 who are exposed to high-risk adults; and homeless people.
+Others at moderate risk for having TB include people who are 10% or more below their ideal body weight and people who have kidney failure, diabetes, leukemia, or cancer or who've had part of their stomach removed (gastrectomy).

-- Low-risk group.
-This includes people who do not have any possible exposure to TB listed in the other risk groups.
+This includes people who don't have any possible exposure to TB listed in the other risk groups.

-A positive reaction usually remains visible for about 1 week.
+A positive reaction can usually be seen for about 1 week.